 How to Paint a Fridge

-The fridge started out as obviously boring white.
+The fridge started out as boring white.
 We lugged it to the workshop in a properly ventilated area.
 Spray paint is caustic.
 Don’t do this indoors.
 I scrubbed it down and cleaned everything and then taped off the insides of the fridge.
 I left the rubber gaskets around the door frame as white because I felt the paint would flake off them anyhow.
 I did paint the are where the gasket would touch when the door was closed but we are having some sticking problems so I believe this was a mistake.

 *UPDATE* – Don’t paint where the gaskets attach to the refridgerator to close.
 Even months later, the door is hard to open and sticks a lot.
 However, no paint ever came off from this area.
 I put a line of mineral oil on the gasket to keep it from sticking so much but I would advise not to paint that area.

 Next, the fridge is sanded down lightly.
 What I mean by “lightly” is that the entire surface was sanded evenly but not so much that I messed with any integrity of the piece or went through the existing paint.
 I used a palm sander to make this a breeze.
 The dust in the air should be left to settle overnight and then every surface down with dry cloth->wet cloth->dry cloth method.
-One coat of spray primer and two coats of the Rustoleum spray paint was added.
+One coat of spray primer and two coats of the matte oil rubbed bronze was added.
 Make sure that when you are spray painting an appliance, you use even, light coats and follow the spray paint instructions on the can for dry time and time between coats.

 The extra step is involved using my silhouette cameo to custom design a stencil for this project.
 I used Real Stencil Material.
-Normally, I just use vinyl for my stencils because I am frugal, but this is a job that you have to get right the first time.
+Normally, I just use the right vinyl for my stencils because I am frugal, but this is a job that you have to get right the first time.
 There is almost no easy way to fix a mistake.
 The stencil material comes in 12×24 inches so after creating the full design, I moved the pieces to fit into the cutting area.
 After cutting it out on my silhouette cameo, I peeled off the negative spaces or the areas that I wanted to paint.
 This particular design has many tiny, delicate pieces so I used transfer material to put the design on the fridge and then peeled the transfer tape off.

 In order to make sure that the Black spray paint was at its maximum hardness, I let the refrigerator sit for over a week.
 The stencil material has an adhesive backing and I wanted to make sure that it would not peel any of the paint off.
 I taped the stencil pieces on as you see above and spray painted the refrigerator with silver metallic paint.
 I allowed the paint to dry for according to the directions on the spray can and then gently removed the stencil.
 For hard to get pieces, I used the tip of a sharp craft knife and gently pried them up, while being careful not to scrape any paint.